SakibSaikia/SakibSaikia.github.io/_posts/2017-08-18-Going-Indirect-On-UE3.markdown

 The solution I ended up using to mitigate this was to use a instance threshold for batching.
 Any asset that was re-used more than 32 times was considered for indirect rendering, all others fell back to using the old direct rendering codepath - essentially a **hybrid solution**.

-The following shows some of the perf gains achieved by going indirect.
+The following shows some of the CPU perf gains achieved by going indirect.

 ![img1](/images/IndirectRenderingPerf.jpg)